webappid/LazyCrud/README.md

 php artisan make:lazycrud ClassNameModel
 ```

-ClassNameModel = Change itu Class name for Model in laravel
+ClassNameModel = Change Class Name With Class Model in laravel

 If you have any problem to use this package, please don't hesitate to drop me and email at dyan.galih@gmail.com or chat me directly @DyanGalih on Telegram